semuhphor/DupeFerret/README.md

 Find duplicate files

 Consider what constitutes a dupe:
-* size?
-* size and date?
-* name, size and date?
+* size is primary.
-* name, size, date and md5?
+* md5 of first 512 bites, then whole file?
+* name may play roled, but not required.

+Key Contents:
+* base 64 size?
 * maybe size always part of key?
 If not same size, can't be dupe. hmm.

 Things to do: